suffolklibraries/lgc/content/collections/events/springboard-junior-24-09.md

     content:
       -
         type: text
         text: 'Bookings will close each week on a Friday at midday.
-This is to allow us enough time to send out the required forms for you to complete so that we have all the necessary information to share with the tutor before you participate in the class.
+This is to allow us enough time to send out the required forms for you to complete so that we have all the necessary information about your child to share with the tutor before they participate in the class.
 If you are already an existing participant, you can still book on after this time by calling our sales team.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'If you are unsure about coming along, you are welcome to book a taster session by getting in touch.'
   -
     type: paragraph
   -